Totally Funny Animals

 Totally Funny Animals is an American clip show television series, hosted by comedian Andy Woodhull.
-It premiered on February 16, 2024, on The CW, alongside Totally Funny Kids; both are productions of FishBowl Worldwide Media and executive produced by Vin Di Bona (America's Funniest Home Videos) among others.
+It premiered on February 16, 2024, on The CW, alongside Totally Funny Kids; both series are executive produced by Vin Di Bona (best known as the producer of America's Funniest Home Videos), among others.

-Totally Funny Animals is similar in title and format to another CW series, World's Funniest Animals (2020–present), despite the two shows being produced by different studios.
+Totally Funny Animals is similar in title and format to another CW series, World's Funniest Animals (2020–2024), albeit they are produced by different studios.

-On April 22, 2025, the series was renewed for a 100-episode second season.
+On April 22, 2025, the series was renewed for a 100-episode second season, which premiered on June 5, 2026.

 Format

-Host Woodhull presents and narrates comedic, caught-on-camera videos of animals (similar to America's Funniest Home Videos, and in particular its animal-centric spinoff); each episode features a top 10 countdown of animal clips centered around a particular theme (which is reflected in the episode's title).
+Host Woodhull presents and narrates comedic, caught-on-camera videos of animals (similar to America's Funniest Home Videos and its Animal Edition spinoff).
+In season 1, each episode featured a top 10 countdown of animal clips focused on a particular theme (reflected in the episode's title); beginning with season 2, select clips in each episode are chosen as nominees for the night's "Golden Paw Award", the winner of which is revealed at the end of the show.